Glasl’s Nine Stages of Conflict Escalation model

 Stage 1: Irritation

-In this phase, the views of both parties become increasingly clear.
+In this stage of the Stages of Conflict Escalation, the views of both parties become increasingly clear.
 Disagreements become clear, leading to tension.
 The parties are unsure whether to cooperate or oppose each other.
 However, they believe that the conflict can be resolved with a good conversation.

 Stage 2: Negotiation